krschroeder/baseframe_js/readme.md

 __[View Navigation Desktop](#nav-desktop-plugin)__

 ### Navigation Mobile ###
-Neat little mobile navigation plugin to enable the menu and toggle sub-sections.<br> __[View Navigation Mobile](#nav-mobile-plugin)__
+A mobile navigation plugin to enable the menu and toggle sub-sections.<br> __[View Navigation Mobile](#nav-mobile-plugin)__

 ### Parallax Elements ###
-For making a parallaxing elements on the page, parallax horizontally, vertically and zoom-in or out.
-Lots of configurable options.<br>
+For parallaxing elements on the page, parallax horizontally, vertically and zoom-in or out.
+Features a fill option for sections that you want to appear as background images.<br>
 __[View Parallax Elements](#parallax-plugin)__

 ### Scroll Spy ###